 In physics, energy equals work.
 It’s the same formula for both:

 Work = Energy

 So, work and energy are directly proportional to each other.
 More work requires more energy.
 And if you have more energy, work increases right along with it.
 The ability of a molecule to do work comes from the molecule’s attraction to other molecules.
-Those attractions arise from a couple different ways that molecules can interact.
+Those attractions arise from a couple of different ways that molecules can interact.

 Fundamentally, molecules interact because they have positive and negative charges that attract the opposite charges between molecules.
 Molecules have a cloud of electrons that float around their exterior.
 It’s because of these continuously moving electrons that molecules have variability in the charges of a given area of the molecule.
-If all molecules had uniform charges all around it, no molecules would attract each other.
-Imagine two ball bearings each with a uniform distribution of electrons across their surfaces.
-Neither would be attracted to each other because they would both be negatively charged and have no positive charge to be attracted to.
+If all molecules had uniform charges all around them, no molecules would attract each other.
+Imagine two ball bearings, each with a uniform distribution of electrons across their surfaces.
+Neither would be attracted to the other because they would both be negatively charged and have no positive charge to be attracted to.

-Luckily, in the real world, these electron clouds are in constant motion, at any instant in time there are areas that are more positive or more negatively charged.
+Luckily, in the real world, these electron clouds are in constant motion; at any instant in time, there are areas that are more positive or more negatively charged.
 If you have two molecules that have randomly charged distributions of electrons around them at any point in time they will feel a little bit of an attraction to each other.
 The forces that result from the random redistribution of positive and negative charges in the electron cloud around the molecule are called dispersion forces.

 These forces are very weak.
 There are dispersion forces between all molecules, regardless of the structure or composition of the molecule which is in direct contrast with polar forces which result from the structure of the molecule.